Static Eliminators

 - Insulator

 - A substance with little or no ability to carry an electric charge.
-Insulators have low electrical resistance.
+Insulators have high electrical resistance and tend to retain charge rather than dissipate it quickly.

 - Low Charging